 I love Betterment because of its simplicity and low fee structure, not to mention it follows my rules for what you can control when investing.
 Additionally, it is a great way for first timers to begin investing.
 The downside of it is that there are only a handful of ETF’s you can invest in.
 However, since the site is tailored specifically to first time investors, less is more.
 I find for those just starting out, having more options gives them “analysis paralysis” and they end up doing nothing because they are overwhelmed.

 Full Disclosure: I am not getting paid for this review.
-If you do click on the sidebar ad and open an account to get the $25 bonus, I will get a commission.
+If you do click on the ad below and open an account to get the $25 bonus, I will get a commission.
 (Thank you in advance for anyone that does go this route.)
-I am not currently using Betterment as I invest in a larger variety of index mutual funds and ETF’s.
-If I were a first time investor, I would be investing with Betterment and I do recommend it to my friends and other first time investors.
+I personally have a Betterment account and think it is a great thing.

 Have you tried Betterment?
 What do you see as the benefits and drawbacks of the site?